Elliot the Littlest Reindeer

 Elliot the Littlest Reindeer is a 2018 Canadian animated Christmas film written and directed by Jennifer Wescott and featuring the voices of Josh Hutcherson, Samantha Bee, Martin Short, Morena Baccarin, Jeff Dunham and John Cleese.
-When Blitzen suddenly announces his retirement, Santa needs to find a replacement.
-Against all odds, Elliot and his best friend, Hazel, set out to prove that he is the pony for the job.
-As Elliot and Hazel take on the North Pole reindeer try-outs, Hazel learns that Christmas may be headed for disaster.
+When Blitzen retires from Santa's reindeer team, Elliot and his friend Hazel travel to the North Pole.
+As Elliot takes on the North Pole tryouts, Hazel learns that Christmas may be headed for disaster.
 Meanwhile, back at their farm, a sinister lady threatens the lives of their friends, and Elliot is faced with the biggest decision of his life.

 Plot

-At the struggling Whittick Petting Zoo in North Dakota, Elliot is a pony that dreams of flying with Santa's reindeer.
+At the struggling Witty Bitty Farm in North Dakota, Elliot, a miniature horse, dreams of flying on Santa Claus's sleigh team.
 His only supporter is a goat named Hazel.
-The zoo, inherited by former baseball star Walter Whittick, doubles as a training camp for reindeer.
-Although Elliot trains too, his efforts go unnoticed by Walter.
-When Santa’s reindeer Blitzen announces his retirement, a competition is held at the North Pole to find a replacement.
-Walter hopes his athletic but arrogant reindeer, DJ, can secure the spot on Santa's sleigh team and save the zoo.
-Meanwhile, businesswoman Ludzinka offers to buy Walter’s animals, but Elliot and Hazel realize her plan is to turn the animals into dehydrated food.
-To save their friends, they stow away in Walter’s flying hybrid sled-car and travel to the North Pole.
+Inherited by former baseball player Walter Whittick, the farm operates as both a petting zoo and a training camp for reindeer, who are known for being arrogant and self-centered.
+Although Elliot trains too, Walter overlooks him.
+Blitzen becomes the latest of Santa’s reindeer to retire, and tryouts are announced at the North Pole to find a replacement.
+Hoping to save the farm, Walter believes his most athletic reindeer DJ can earn the position.
+Meanwhile, businesswoman Ludzinka arrives and offers to buy the farm's animals.
+Walter agrees to sell only the petting zoo animals, refusing to sell the reindeer, but Elliot and Hazel discover that Ludzinka's plan is to turn the animals into dehydrated food.
+In an effort to save them, they secretly stow away in Walter’s flying car as Walter travels to the North Pole with DJ and the farm's lead horse Clyde.

-At the competition, Hazel disguises Elliot and signs him up.
-Despite his small stature, Elliot narrowly advances in the first round.
-In the second round, where competitors must retrieve a hat from a totem pole, Elliot suggests teamwork, leading to success for all the reindeer.
-Meanwhile, journalist Corkie investigates the strange departures of Santa’s past reindeer and discovers a room filled with motor-powered flying sleighs.
-Hazel overhears DJ confessing to his father that he does not want to continue the family tradition of flying for Santa.
-She also sees DJ's father secretly giving him an extra magic cookie to boost his performance in the final round.
-Despite the odds, Elliot wins the competition.
-However, DJ sees Hazel and exposes Elliot.
-During the commotion, Hazel and Corkie uncover the real culprits behind the reindeer that left: elves Lemondrop and Jolene, who sabotaged the sleigh team to push Santa toward motor-powered sleighs.
-Furious, Lemondrop activates his weather machine, but it spirals out of control.
-Elliot shuts it down, saving everyone.
-When the group returns to the zoo, they find the animals have subdued Ludzinka, who is later arrested.
-In the end, Santa recognizes Elliot’s courage and invites him to join his reindeer team, which he accepts.